-\textbf{3) Setting 3:} In Fig.~\ref{fig:setting}(c), it is to first up-sample LR ODIs with an ODI SR network, which is fully-supervised with HR ground truth ODIs.
+\textbf{3) Setting 3:} In Fig.~\ref{fig:setting}(c), it is to first up-sample LR ODIs with an ODI SR network, \ie, EDSR-baseline~\cite{lim2017enhanced}, which is fully-supervised with HR ground truth ODIs.
 Then, the super-resolved ODI is fed into a depth estimation network to generate an HR depth prediction.
-The HR depth prediction is down-sampled to be compared with the LR depth GT map.
-In Tab.~\ref{table:ablation-SRDE}, the setting 3 performs badly, due to the super-resolved ODI contains much noise, which disturbs the following depth estimation network despite its high resolution.
+The HR depth prediction is down-sampled with the Nearest interpolation to be compared with the LR depth GT map.
+In Tab.~\ref{table:ablation-SRDE}, setting 3 performs badly, due to the super-resolved ODI containing much noise, which disturbs the following depth estimation network.

-\textbf{4) Setting 4:} In Fig.~\ref{fig:setting}(d), it is similar with Setting 3, except for that the depth estimation network is trained with LR ODI as input.
-It is mainly based on the consideration that the depth estimation network can be fully-supervised in the LR domain.
+\textbf{4) Setting 4:} In Fig.~\ref{fig:setting}(d), it is similar to Setting 3, except that the depth estimation network is trained with LR ODI as input.
 We then directly transfer the pre-trained depth estimation network into the HR domain with the super-resolved ODI as input.
 However, it only obtains 0.4523 Abs Rel, which is worse than Setting 3 and our method.
-The main drawback of this setting is that during training, the depth estimation network has no access to HR ODIs or HR depth maps.
-Therefore, its performance is bad when tested in the HR domain.
+Its main drawback is that during training, the depth estimation network has no access to HR ODIs or HR depth maps.